2021 Pacific typhoon season: Tropical Depression 03W (Crising)

 On May 11, the JTWC noted a persistent area of convection in the Philippine Sea, approximately 184 nmi west of Palau.
 The JTWC issued a TCFA for the convection on May 12, as it further developed in an environment with low vertical wind shear and warm sea surface temperatures.
-Just three hours later, the agency recognised that the area of convection had quickly consolidated into a tropical depression and assigned it with the identifier of 03W.
-Around the same time, the JMA had also recognised the storm as a tropical depression while it was to the east of Mindanao.
+Just three hours later, the agency recognized that the area of convection had quickly consolidated into a tropical depression and assigned it with the identifier of 03W.
+Around the same time, the JMA had also recognized the storm as a tropical depression while it was to the east of Mindanao.
 Since the storm developed within the Philippine Area of Responsibility, the PAGASA immediately named the storm Crising once the agency recognized it as a tropical depression as well, and later raised Signal No. 2 warnings for areas in Mindanao.
 In the early hours of May 13, the JTWC upgraded the system into a tropical storm, with the PAGASA following suit hours later.
 Later that day, Crising's low-level circulation center became exposed due to wind shear, and it lost organization.
 At 8:20 p.m.
 Philippine Standard Time (12:20 UTC), Crising made landfall in Baganga, Davao Oriental as a weakening tropical storm.
 It quickly degraded as soon as it made landfall, with both the JTWC and the PAGASA downgrading it to a tropical depression at 15:00 UTC.
 At 03:00 UTC on that day, the PAGASA reported that the system degenerated to an area of low-pressure in the vicinity of Piagapo in Lanao del Sur, thus lifting all warning signals on Mindanao and issuing their final advisory.
 On May 14, the system dissipated over the Sulu Sea, and both the JMA and the JTWC issued their final advisories on the storm.

 In preparations for the storm, the local government of Davao Occidental raised a blue alert on May 13, with the authorities in the area preparing rescue equipment in case of emergency.
 The PAGASA also warned small vessels near the area to stay away from the rough seas caused by the storm.
-Schools were ordered to be suspended from that day in Davao Occidental, including the submission of modules.
+Schools were ordered to be suspended for that day in Davao Occidental, including the submission of modules.
 When Crising made landfall, it caused widespread rains and flooding across Mindanao and Southern Visayas.
 Gusty winds were also felt in parts of Mindanao where the storm passed.
 In Baganga, some trees were knocked down by strong winds, while strong winds with heavy rainfall were reported in Cateel and Boston, all in the province.
 Three men and a carabao were required to be rescued from the rising Kabacan River in the early hours of May 14; they were successfully released safely from the said river.
 An evacuation center in South Upi, Maguindanao were reported to be flooded and some crops near the center were submerged in floodwaters, all due to a rising river near the area.
 Agricultural damages were estimated at ₱23.2 million (US$486,000).